dreamy-xay/TableCenterNet/README.md

 ## Evaluating

-Execute the following script to evaluate TableCenterNet:
+Execute the following scripts to evaluate TableCenterNet:
 ```
 cd TableCenterNet